charliepark/classy-css/README.md

 It's probably clarifying to talk about what it isn't.

 * It is **not** a framework, like Bootstrap, or Foundation, or Blueprint, or similar.
 It doesn't come with any pre-existing classes or modules.
-* It is **not** an architecture, like SMACSS, or like OOCSS, though it's similar.
+* It is **not** an architecture, like SMACSS, or like OOCSS, or like BEM, though it's similar.
 You can use it alongside either one of those if you like them, though it contradicts some of the principles in both.
 * It is **not** a preprocessor, like Sass or LESS.
 Classy CSS leans very heavily on preprocessors, but isn't one itself.
 We use Sass, and have written all documentation assuming you're using Sass.

 If you already have a CSS flow that you like, there's a good chance that Classy won't work for you.
 But if you're like me — you've tried a lot of approaches, and none have worked yet — this could be a great fit.